 - Toss these turkey meatballs in pasta sauce and make a delicious meatball sub!

-Can you freeze baked turkey meatballs?
+Can you freeze turkey cocktail meatballs?

 You sure can!
 I would recommend freezing the meatballs and the sauce separately.
 The meatballs can be frozen for up to 2 months.
 The sauce tends to thicken up when frozen so add about 2 tbsp to a 1/4 cup of water to thin out the cranberry sauce when warming up before tossing in the meatballs.